AaltoAsia/O-MI-reservations/README.md

 Arduino with [esp8266 core](https://github.com/esp8266/Arduino) for building and uploading programs to hardware.

-Some http server for serving the user interface in `UserHtml` directory or just open them in your pc locally.
+Some http server for serving the user interface in `UserHtml` directory on the same server as an O-MI node server.

 [O-MI node server]() with agent for handling the reservations.
 This link has it preinstalled.